-In fact, a lot of people only want to do the work related to their specific skills, and very few actually want to run a business.
+A lot of people only want to do the work related to their specific skills, and very few want to run a business.

-In order to run a successful business as a freelancer, you need to educate yourself on a number of other industries – not just the industry in which you happen to write.
+To run a successful business as a freela1) You Need to Know More About Recruitment and Human Resourcesncer, you need to educate yourself on several other industries – not just the industry in which you happen to write.
 This is necessary so that you have a well-rounded sense of where your clients are coming from, what their expectations are, how to find them, and how to keep your business afloat during dry seasons.

-If you’ve been freelancing for any length of time, you know the dry seasons are cyclical and you can have a plan for dealing with them.
-To help you understand more about the business of freelancing, we’ve put together this guide for you about the 3 other industries you need to learn more about in order to be a successful freelancer.
+If you have been freelancing for any length of time, you know the dry seasons are cyclical and you can have a plan for dealing with them.
+To help you understand more about the business of freelancing, we’ve put together this guide for you about the 3 other industries you need to learn more about to be a successful freelancer.

 It doesn’t just happen.
 You have to work for it.
 And know where you need to put your efforts from day one.